 The purpose of this prototype inverter is to test the possibility of extracting energy from the aetheric substrate through the hadron field theory.
 More to the point, a strong enough magnetic field within a metallic conductor (such as a metal plate or collector hit by high kinetic energy electrons), should de couple electron pairs in covalent state.
 Depending on the collector material density, temperature and kinetic energy of the impacting electrons, the decoupling could happen in hadronically favorable conditions such as to allow the breaking of the covalent bond at virtually no energy cost, or even at net energy gain thus allowing the measurement of a net negative voltage within the conductor that can be exploited for DC energy generation.

 In this paper we will present the possibility of an electric machine capable of achieving overrunity energies (energy output >> energy input).

 The principle of operation of this electric machine was inspired by Edwin Gray inverter schematics and the possible operating principle (namely overrunity power outputs).

-The last type of experiment hereby proposed is to generate a spark within a metallic material, which is notably hard to achieve because electrons notably move at thermal speeds within a metallic matrix because of the nuclear constrains and subsequent Brownian thermal speed motion of the same.
+Hereby we shall propose one last type of spark within a metallic material, which is notably hard to achieve because electrons regrettably decay and converge down to thermal speeds when moving within a metallic matrix.

-Nevertheless it is possible to have high kinetic energy electrons moving inside a metal if said electrons are “injected” into the matrix at high speeds (high MeV), so that they can penetrate the first few atomic layers of the solid at high energy before being decelerated down to thermal speeds.
+Nevertheless it is possible to have high kinetic energy electrons moving inside a metal if said electrons are “injected” into the matrix at high speeds (high MeV), so that they can penetrate the first few atomic layers of the solid metal collector at high energy before being decelerated down to thermal speeds inside the solid conductor.